AndrewJBateman/ionic-angular-project/README.md

 * App to view and book places to stay.
 All places listed on the 'discover.page' and clicking on an item navigates to a place detail page using the place id in the browser.

 * Places are displayed under 2 list option: 'ALL PLACES' and 'BOOKABLE PLACES'.
 The first place is displayed using an ion-card, the remaining places are displayed using a list with a thumbnail image.
+There is code to prevent the user from being able to book their own places, using a userId matching function.

 * Places can be booked, listed and cancelled.